-Grading = This assignment is worth 20% of your total grade.
-The lowest 8 grades will be dropped at the end of the semester.

-INDIVIDUAL ASSIGNMENT- Quiz Yourself/Study For Exams
+Individual Assignment: Quiz Yourself/Study For Exams

 Multiple choice questions for each lesson are pooled and offered for practice.
 “Quiz Yourself” can be found within each Lesson’s module.

-Grading: This assignment is worth 5% of your total grade.

-INDIVIDUAL ASSIGNMENTS-Exams
+Individual Assignments: Exams

 In order to mitigate any issues with your computer and online assessments, it is very important that you take the Practice Quiz from each computer you will be using to take your graded quizzes and exams.
 It is your responsibility to make sure your computer meets the minimum hardware requirements.